-For 16 years I have been neglecting my dog’s oral health.
-Stella, my 16 year old beagle, recently developed very foul smelling breath.
+For 16 years I have been neglecting my cleaning dogs teeth.
+Stella, my 16-year-old beagle, recently developed very foul-smelling breath.
 On closer inspection, her teeth were a mess!
 I took her to my holistic Veterinarian, who immediately knew Stella would need to have some teeth removed.
 My vet took a blood sample and did a physical exam.
 Both showed that Stella was in excellent health, thanks to her homemade dog food and the Senior Dog Protocol supplements.
 A week later I took her in for a cleaning and extraction.
-In the end it cost me a whole lot of money and cost Stella 18 teeth!
+In the end, it cost me a whole lot of money and cost Stella 18 teeth!
 I made sure to give her lots of love and lots of Pet Flora to combat the antibiotics given after the surgery.
-After her bacteria ridden teeth were gone, she healed quickly and had a new lease on life, phew.
+After her bacteria-ridden teeth were gone, she healed quickly and had a new lease on life, phew.

-Although daily brushing is the best deterrent, here are some ways to clean dogs’ teeth without brushing:
+Although daily brushing is the best deterrent, here are some ways to get cleaning dogs teeth without brushing:

-- Raw Bones: Just like in the wild, raw bones scrape tartar off of teeth, exercises the jaw, and provides minerals like calcium to the body.
+- Raw Bones: Just like in the wild, raw bones scrape tartar off of teeth, exercise the jaw, and provide minerals like calcium to the body.
 If you are not going to brush, then raw bones are second best.
 Make sure the bones you give your dog are Raw, which are generally safe.
-Look for large femurs and knuckle bones from cows.
+Look for large femurs and knucklebones from cows.
 Watch to make sure the bone doesn’t get too small, and if it does, exchange it for a new one.
 Cooked bones splinter and can get lodged in your animal’s throat.

 - Fresh Foods: provide plaque fighting enzymes.
-Although marketing suggest that kibble cleans teeth, that is not true.
+Although marketing suggests that kibble cleans teeth, that is not true.

-- Enzymes: Use a digestive enzyme and pack it onto different quadrants of the teeth once a day for a week then move onto another quadrant.
+- Enzymes: Use a digestive enzyme and pack it onto different quadrants of the teeth once a day for a week then moves onto another quadrant.
 This will effectively handle tartar.

-Do not give your dog xylitol! xylitol is beneficial to humans oral health, but is poison to dogs.
+Do not give your dog xylitol! xylitol is beneficial to humans oral health but is a poison to dogs.

 I have not tried these techniques yet, but I definitely want to.
 I am especially interested in the enzyme treatment for my other beagle Rosie, maybe Vitality Science’s Super Pet Enzymes will work, I’ll let you know.

-If you have tried these or have other techniques not mentioned, I’d love to hear from you in the comments.
+If you have tried these or have other techniques not mentioned, I’d love to hear from you in the comments on cleaning dogs teeth.